 When it opened in 1870 GLENVILLE RACE TRACK at St. Clair Ave. and E. 88th St. helped make Glenville a major horseracing center.
 The facility also hosted auto, bicycle and foot races.
 By the 1890s Glenville's lakeshore location was a fashionable destination and upscale summer residence.
 The 122-acre lakefront estate of WILLIAM J. GORDON, co-founder of the Cleveland Iron Mining Company, formed Glenville’s northwestern border and became a City-owned property (Gordon Park) upon his death in 1892.
 The village attracted further attention on 14 July 1895 with the opening of the Cleveland Golf Club on Coit Rd. (see GOLF).
 In the 1960s an upgrade of the MEMORIAL SHOREWAY split Gordon Park in half—separating its lakefront areas from those further inland.
 The CLEVELAND AQUARIUM operated in what became the inland section of Gordon Park between 1954 and 1986, after which its exhibits were transferred to CLEVELAND METROPARKS ZOO.

 To promote housing and commercial revitalization in the community, the Glenville Development Corp. was organized in 1978.
 It closed in 2015 and many of its activities are now overseen by the Famicos Foundation.
 Despite many challenges, Glenville is slowly being rediscovered, with growing interest in, and patronage of, the Glenville Arts Campus, ROCKEFELLER PARK, the CLEVELAND CULTURAL GARDENS and the Rockefeller Park Greenhouse.
-The neighborhood also has gained recognition as the birthplace of SUPERMAN: At his home on Glenville’s Kimberly Ave. in 1932, 18-year old Jerry Siegel created the Man of Steel.
+The neighborhood also has gained recognition as the birthplace of SUPERMAN.
+At his home on Glenville’s Kimberly Ave. in 1932, 18-year old Jerry Siegel created the Man of Steel.
 In the early 21st century, Glenville’s high school sports successes brought national attention to the neighborhood.
-Almost 18,000 people currently (2019) call Glenville home.
+Roughly 25,000 people call Glenville (including the former Forest Hills neighborhood) home.

 Updated by Christopher Roy